sparkflows/sparkflows-docs/docs/user-guide/pipeline/configure-yaml-and-variables.rst

-Configure Yaml files and Variables
+Configure YAML files and Variables
 ==================================

-Sparkflows provides a node named ``addYamlConfiguration`` using which yaml configuration files and variables can be configured.
-Those variables can be accessed in the pipeline nodes.
+Sparkflows provides a node named ``addYamlConfiguration`` using which YAML configuration files and variables can be configured.
+These variables can be accessed in the pipeline nodes.
 Sparkflows Airflow DAG generator takes care of substituing the values of the variables.

-Yaml File Configuration
+YAML File Configuration
 ----------------------

-1. In ``configFilePath`` field, add the names of the config yaml files.
+1. In ``configFilePath`` field, add the names of the config YAML files.

 2. In ``airflowConfigKey`` field, add the variable key name defined in airflow.The variables from airflowConfigKey gets the higher precedence.